Summary of Material accounting policies

 This policy is applied to contracts entered into, or changed, on or after 1 April 2019.

 At inception or on reassessment of a contract that contains a lease component, the Company allocates the consideration in the contract to each lease component on the basis of their relative stand-alone prices.
-However, for the leases of land and buildings in which it is a lessee, the Company has elected not to separate non-lease components and account for the lease and non-lease components as a single lease component.
+However, for the leases of land and buildings in which it is a lessee, the Company has elected not to separate non¬ lease components and account for the lease and non-lease components as a single lease component.

-Short-term leases and leases of low-value assets
+Short-term leases and leases of low-value

 The Company has elected not to recognise right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low value assets (assets of less than INR 10 lakhs in value).
-The Company recognises the lease payments associated with these leases as an expense over the lease term."
+The Company recognises the lease payments associated with these leases as an expense over the lease term.

-1.10 Inventories
+1.11 Inventories

-Inventories are valued at the lower of cost on moving weighted average basis or estimated net realisable value (net of allowances) after providing for obsolescence and other losses, where considered necessary.
-The cost comprises of cost of purchase, cost of conversion and other costs including appropriate production overheads in the case of finished goods and work-in-progress, incurred in bringing such inventories to their present location and condition, including transportation cost, transit insurance and any other charges.
+case of finished goods and work-in-progress, incurred in bringing such inventories to their present location and condition, including transportation cost, transit insurance and any other charges.
 Trade discounts or rebates are deducted in determining the costs of purchase.
 Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sales.

-1.11 Cash & Cash Equivalents
+1.12 Cash & Cash Equivalents

 For the purpose of presentation in the statement of cash flows, cash and cash equivalents include cash on hand, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-1.12 Foreign currency transactions and translations
+1.13 Foreign currency transactions and translations

 (i) Functional and presentation currency

 Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The financial
+The financial statements are presented in Indian Rupee (INR), which is the Company's functional and presentation currency.

 (ii) Transactions and balances

 In preparing the financial statement, transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Nonmonetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+Non¬ monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.

 Exchange differences on monetary items are recognised in profit or loss in the period in which they arise except for:

-• exchange differences on foreign currency borrowings relating to assets under construction for future productive use, which are included in the cost of those assets when they are regarded as an adjustment to interest costs on those foreign currency borrowings;
+borrowings relating to assets under construction for future productive use, which are included in the cost of those assets when they are regarded as an adjustment to interest costs on those foreign currency borrowings;

-• exchange differences on monetary items receivable from or payable to a foreign operation for which settlement is neither planned nor likely to occur (therefore forming part of the net investment in the foreign operation), which are recognised initially in other comprehensive income and reclassified from equity to profit or loss on repayment of the monetary items.
+receivable from or payable to a foreign operation for which settlement is neither planned nor likely to occur (therefore forming part of the net investment in the foreign operation), which are recognised initially in other comprehensive income and reclassified from equity to profit or loss on repayment of the monetary items.

-1.13 Borrowing costs
+1.14 Borrowing costs

 Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use are capitalised as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
+Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
+Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

-1.14 Revenue recognition
+1.15 Revenue recognition

-Revenues are derived primarily from sale of Industrial Salt, Liquid Bromine and other marine chemicals.
-Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.
 Revenue is recognized upon transfer of control of products or services to customers for an amount that reflects the probable consideration expected to be received in exchange.
 Revenue is reduced for estimated customer returns, rebates and other similar allowances.

 The Company accounts for volume discounts and pricing incentives to customers as a reduction of revenue based on the rateable allocation of the discounts/ incentives to each of the underlying performance obligation that corresponds to the progress by the customer towards earning the discount/ incentive.
 Also, when the level of discount/ pricing incentives varies with increases in levels of revenue transactions, the Company recognizes the liability based on its estimate of the customer's future purchases.
-If it is probable that the criteria for the discount will not be met, or if the amount thereof cannot be estimated reliably, then discount/pricing incentives is not recognized until the payment is probable and the amount can be estimated reliably.
+If it is probable that the criteria for the discount will not be met, or if the amount thereof cannot be estimated reliably, then discount/ pricing incentives is not recognized until the payment is probable and the amount can be estimated reliably.
 The Company recognizes changes in the estimated amount of obligations for discounts/pricing incentives in the period in which the change occurs.

 Revenue from services has been recognised as and when the service has been performed.